Oceanyq/CNVreg/README.md

              All three versions of weights can further improve their relative weights by multiplying the sample size that have CNV events overlapping a continuous region of CNV fragments ("keql", "kwcs", and "kwif").

     `CNVR.info` summarizes the positions of all CNV fragments and their adjacency information.
+Each row represents a CNV fragment and the fragment names match the column names in `design`